How to Preload Coding (Unit level, Population, Course, Chapter)

 Preloading Coding Instructions

-To upload preloaded coding, you need to include a separate column in the participant list for each coding level you intend to preload.
-Ensure that the numeric codes corresponding to the defined coding are placed in the same row as each participant's name, under the correct column headings.
-For instance, a standard participant list typically includes three columns for the participant's first name (fname), last name (lname), and email.
-The additional columns should represent the coding categories you plan to upload alongside your participant list.
-You can find the defined numeric values when you define your coding or after you define it in the Survey Outline.
+To do this, add a separate column for each coding level you plan to preload into the participant list.
+Each row should contain the appropriate numeric code(s) for the corresponding participant, placed under clearly labeled column headings.
+A standard participant list includes columns for first name (fname), last name (lname), and email.
+You’ll need to add additional columns for each coding category.
+You can find the numeric values for your codes either when you define them or afterward in the Survey Outline.

-When preloading coding into your participant list, it is crucial to include the correct column headers.
-Your spreadsheet should be organized in the following order: first name (fname), last name (lname), email, and then the coding columns (such as U1, U2, U3, and population).
-This structure ensures that the coding information is accurately matched to each participant.
+When preloading coding into your participant list, it's essential to use the correct column headers and maintain a consistent structure.
+Your spreadsheet should be organized in the following order: first name (fname) in column A, last name (lname) in column B and email in column C , followed by the coding columns (e.g., U1, U2, U3, population).
+This format ensures that each participant's coding data is correctly aligned, helping to prevent errors during upload and ensuring accurate data mapping.

 To preload, use the following terms as column headers in your Excel file: